Limebird01/limebird-site/CONOPS.md

 - The current setup (Next.js App Router + Contentlayer + MDX) has proven time-consuming to debug and maintain, with issues that are difficult to resolve, especially on Windows.
 - The time spent managing and troubleshooting outweighs the benefits of advanced features for the current project needs.
 - The new direction will focus on a system that is easy to operate, update, and keep stable, even if it means sacrificing some advanced or experimental features.

+## Robust, Scalable, and Scriptable Testing Architecture

+The testing infrastructure is designed to be robust, scalable, and scriptable.
+Root-level npm scripts (`npm run test:all`) run lint, unit, and E2E tests for both `limebird-site-new` and `limebird-design-system`.
+This supports repeatable, stable, and scalable testing for the monorepo.

+### 1. Linting (`npm run lint`)
+- Runs ESLint across all projects to catch syntax errors, potential bugs, and code style issues.
+- Uses `eslint` and `prettier` for automated code formatting.
+- Prevents bad code from being committed to the repository.

+### 2. Unit Testing (`npm run test:unit`)
+- Tests individual components and functions in isolation.
+- Uses React Testing Library for component testing.
+- Covers business logic, UI logic, and utility functions.
+- Runs in parallel for faster execution.

+### 3. E2E Testing (`npm run test:e2e`)
+- Tests end-to-end flows and user journeys.
+- Uses Cypress for critical user flows.
+- Simulates real user interactions.
+- Runs in a headless browser for consistency.

+### 4. Running All Tests (`npm run test:all`)
+- Executes all linting, unit, and E2E tests.
+- Provides a single command for quick testing.
+- Reports overall test coverage and success/failure.

+### 5. CI/CD Integration
+- GitHub Actions workflows can trigger these tests on pull requests.
+- Prevents merging broken code.
+- Provides immediate feedback on build failures.

+### 6. Test Scripts (`run-tests.ps1`)
+- A PowerShell script that can be run locally for quick testing.
+- Handles environment setup and cleanup.
+- Automates the process of starting development servers, running tests, and cleaning up.
+- Useful for continuous integration and local development.